wp-plugins/fpw-category-thumbnails/readme.txt

 Tags: category, thumbnail
 Requires at least: 2.9.0
 Tested up to: 3.0.1
-Stable tag: 1.1.0
+Stable tag: trunk

 Assigns a thumbnail based on categoryid/thumbnail mapping to a post/page when the post is created or updated.

 == Description ==

 **FPW Category Thumbnails** allows assigning thumbnails to post categories.
 When configured it will check on create/update of the post/page if selected category has thumbnail mapped to it and will add that thumbnail to the post/page.

 == Installation ==

 1. Upload `fpw-category-thumbnails` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Select Dashboard's Settings -> FPW Category Thumbnails and build category/thumbnail mapping
-1. **WARNING:** please write down your current assignments!
-This update will destroy previous assignments
+1. **UPDATE:** If you update from versions prior to 1.1.0 please write down your current assignments!
+Update will destroy previous assignments

 == Frequently Asked Questions ==